Who We Are

 CATSA’s mission is to protect the public by securing critical elements of the air transportation system.

-- Our service: We provide the best possible passenger experience and maintain the highest level of security and provide the best possible passenger experience.
+- Our service: We use innovative technology and an agile approach to maintain the highest level of security and provide the best possible passenger experience.
 We deliver value to Canadians with an optimal use of our resources.

-- Our partnerships: We work in collaboration with our partners toward common goals and interests.
+- Our partnerships: We work collaboratively with our partners toward common goals and interests.